Why switch to all-electric?

-In an energy efficient home, a large rooftop solar array can meet a large portion of your home energy needs.
+In an energy efficient home, a large rooftop solar system can meet a large portion of your home energy needs.
 For some households, it’s beginning to make financial sense to use batteries to store excess solar energy for later use.
-However, for many households, achieving an ‘all-electric home’ requires a combination of generating electricity on site and buying 100% GreenPower from an electricity retailer.

 Hot water systems

 Read Renew’s useful guidance on choosing an efficient electric hot water system to meet your needs.